 Participants will practice hands-on application of the PHWH methods in local headwater streams.
 The Field training will cover protocols for the Headwater Habitat Evaluation Index (HHEI), Headwater Macroinvertebrate Field Evaluation Index (HMFEI), Level 3 headwater macroinvertebrate assessment, Level 2 and 3 salamander surveys, and the headwater fish evaluation process.
 Instructors will advise students in the use of the methods and aid participants in becoming competent in conducting the evaluation processes.

 Participants will leave the course with a strong understanding of primary headwater stream ecology and will know the protocols to conduct Level 1 habitat evaluations and the Level 2 and 3 biological assessment methods.
 Participants will also gain a strong knowledge of how to use the available data to properly classify headwater streams, and will receive a certificate documenting completion of the course.

 The PHWH course is available at a discounted rate if added on to a QHEI course.
 To register for both, you must proceed to QHEI, register first for the QHEI course, and select the PHWH Add-on.

-* This course is certified by the Society of Wetland Scientists Professional Certification Program.
+* This course is eligible for Contining Education Unit credits under the Society of Wetland Scientists Professional Certification Program.